Microsoft Software Asset Management (SAM)

 License Cost Optimization

 One of the biggest benefits of a strong SAM program is the potential to significantly reduce software spending.
-Microsoft licensing often presents many ways to do the same thing, and some options cost far more than others.

 Below are strategies to optimize costs without compromising on IT needs or compliance:

-- Consolidate and Virtualize to Save on Server Licensing: Microsoftโs server licensing (Windows, SQL, etc.) often charges per core or server, which means running many small servers can be cost-inefficient.
+- Consolidate and Virtualize to Save on Server Licensing: Microsoft’s server licensing (Windows, SQL, etc.) often charges per core or server, which means running many small servers can be a cost-effective approach.
 SAM professionals should work with infrastructure teams to identify opportunities for consolidation.
 For example, instead of ten separate Windows Server Standard licenses for ten lightly used servers, it might be more cost-effective to purchase one Windows Server Datacenter license for a powerful host and virtualize those servers as VMs on that host.
-Datacenter edition allows unlimited VMs on the licensed cores, so you pay once for the hardware and can stack multiple workloads.
+The Datacenter edition allows unlimited VMs on the licensed cores, so you pay once for the hardware and can stack multiple workloads.
 Similarly, consolidating multiple SQL Server databases onto a single instance (or a failover cluster covered by Software Assurance rights) can reduce the total number of SQL licenses required.
 Careful architecture planning with licensing in mind can yield big savings.

 Example:

-A large professional services firm discovered through SAM analysis that over 500 Office 365 E5 licenses were assigned to users who hadnโt logged in or used any E5-specific features in over six months.
+A large professional services firm discovered through SAM analysis that over 500 Office 365 E5 licenses were assigned to users who hadn’t logged in or used any E5-specific features in over six months.

 By downgrading those accounts to E3 licenses, the organization saved nearly 20% on its annual Microsoft 365 bill, funds which they reallocated to other IT projects.
-In another case, the firmโs SAM team worked with the cloud operations group to implement Azure cost management rules, including using the Azure Hybrid Benefit.

-In summary, cost optimization is about continual diligenceโcontinuously monitoring usage and spending and adjusting licensing to match the organizationโs real needs.
-Treat Microsoft licenses as a dynamic portfolio to be actively managed, not a set-and-forget asset.
+Treat Microsoft licenses as a dynamic portfolio that requires active management, not a set-and-forget asset.
 This proactive approach turns SAM into a financial value driver, not just a cost center.

 Read Microsoft SAM and License Optimization.